kudelskisecurity/ksbhchal/README.md

 * Solution expected: code of a forgery algorithm (no just a forged message)

-* Code our own solver
+* Code our own solver: find seed for which sk's all known, after collecting some sk's and their respective auth paths